Sayan11071998/Searching-Stick/README.md

 ## **🎯 Game Features:**
 - ### *🔍 Search & Learn:*
-👉 🥢 The game presents a list of sticks, and your mission is to find a random target stick.
+- 🥢 The game presents a list of sticks, and your mission is to find a random target stick.

-👆 Two Modes:
+- ### *👆 Two Modes:*

-1️⃣ Linear Search Mode: Search through an unsorted list one stick at a time.
+- 1️⃣ Linear Search Mode: Search through an unsorted list one stick at a time.

-2️⃣ Binary Search Mode: Use the power of the Binary Search Algorithm on a sorted list for faster results!
+- 2️⃣ Binary Search Mode: Use the power of the Binary Search Algorithm on a sorted list for faster results!

-💡 Visual Learning: Each step of the algorithm is brought to life with smooth animations, so you can watch and learn as the algorithm works its magic! ✨
+- ### *💡 Visual Learning:* Each step of the algorithm is brought to life with smooth animations, so you can watch and learn as the algorithm works its magic! ✨